-Sachin Visits Bat-Manufacturing Unit In Kashmir, Pleased With Quality Of Willow - Northlines
+Sachin visits Bat-Manufacturing Unit in Kashmir, pleased with quality of willow - Northlines

 Tendulkar, accompanied by wife Anjali and daughter Sara, stopped by at a unit in Charsoo on the Srinagar-Jammu highway and interacted with the workers there.

 “We were busy making bats when a vehicle stopped at our gate.
-We were pleasantly surprised to find the Little Master and his family,” Mohammad Shaheen Parray, owner of MJ Sports, told sources over phone.
+We were pleasantly surprised to find the Little Master and his family,” Mohammad Shaheen Parray, owner of MJ Sports, said.

 Parray said Tendulkar checked the quality of the bats made of Kashmir willow.